roxtardevil13/The-Serve/README.md

 - 🔔 **Real-time Notifications** – Get alerts for new requests and responses.
 - 🔐 **Secure Sign In** – Protect user identity and data.

 ---

-## 📱 Screenshots

-_Add app screenshots here to showcase UI and features._

----